Recent VAWA Settlements Put Affordable Housing Providers on Notice: Comply or Face Consequences

 The PHA's policies and procedures didn't comply with VAWA, including policies documenting someone's status as a VAWA survivor in general and, specifically, when an emergency transfer is requested.
 The PHA also lacked an emergency transfer plan, as required by VAWA.

-The settlement agreement required the PHA to:
+The settlement agreement requires the PHA to:

-• create an emergency transfer plan that will allow qualifying domestic violence survivors to move quickly without losing their assistance;
+• Create an emergency transfer plan that will allow qualifying domestic violence survivors to move quickly without losing their assistance.

-• to pay the resident a monetary settlement.
+• Pay the resident a monetary settlement.

 The housing provider denied that the resident disclosed her status as a dating violence survivor but acknowledged its failure to accompany the resident's denial letter with any information about her rights under VAWA, as required by law, and to advise her of the process to appeal the application denial.